JetBrains/Qodana/topics/gitlab.md

 The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %instance% configuration options described in the [](docker-image-configuration.topic) section.

-The `variables` keyword defines the `QODANA_TOKEN` [variable](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) referring to the [project token](project-token.md) generated in Qodana Cloud.
+The `variables` keyword defines environment variables to be used.
+The `QODANA_TOKEN` [variable](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) refers to the [project token](project-token.md) generated in Qodana Cloud.
 This token is required by the paid %instance% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
+If you are using another Qodana Cloud instance than https://qodana.cloud/, override it by declaring `QODANA_ENDPOINT` as environment variable.

 You can see these sections to learn how to generate the project token: